'Eerily Familiar': The Ghost Of Bubbles Past

-There's nothing like a little self-aggrandizing to boost one's ego and quoting oneself is a great way to self-aggrandize.
+There's nothing like a little self-aggrandizing to boost one's ego, and quoting oneself is a great way to self-aggrandize.

-So with that, allow me to quote myself.
+So, with that, allow me to quote myself.
 Here's what I said a couple of weeks ago in a post called "Chasing The Dragon":

 The problem is that central banks don't seem to be ready (or willing) to come to terms with the fact that their models may no longer matter.